AYUSHMSINGH2004/ConstructGuard-AI/README.md

 ### 🏗️ Building Smarter Construction Inspections with AI

-Made with ❤️ using TensorFlow, FastAPI, React and Google Gemini
+Made with ❤️ using React, FastAPI, TensorFlow and Google Gemini 2.5 Flash

 </div>